Back to Library

 Exercise Guide

-How to do a hanging straight leg raise
+How to do hanging straight leg raise

-Master setup, range of motion, and tempo with step-by-step instructions so every rep is more effective and safer.
+Master the setup, range of motion, and tempo for safer, more effective reps.

 The hanging straight leg raise is an elite core exercise that targets the lower abdominals and hip flexors.
 By hanging from a bar and raising your legs until they are parallel to the floor, you create intense tension across the entire midsection.
 This movement also improves grip strength and shoulder stability, making it a comprehensive functional exercise for developing a strong and defined core.